-Keele was founded in 1949 as the University College of North of North Staffordshire and the coat of arms was adapted from that of the Sneyd family, owners of Keele Hall and the Keele estate since 1540.
+Keele was founded in 1949 as the University College of North Staffordshire and the coat of arms was adapted from that of the Sneyd family, owners of Keele Hall and the Keele estate since 1540.
 The Royal Charter was granted to the "University of Keele" in 1962 and this is the formal and official name of the University.
-The term "Keele University" was adopted as the preferred term for day-today use in about 1989.
+The term "Keele University" was adopted as the preferred term for day-to-day use in about 1989.

 The scythe is the Sneyd family armorial device but the Sneyd shield featured a black scythe on a white field.
 The black-and-white colour scheme of the Sneyd family was not retained when the new College adopted red and gold at the behest of the founder, Lord "Sandie" Lindsay.
 Two speculative explanations have been offered for the choice of red and gold.
 One is that they are the colours of Marylebone Cricket Club at Lord's - the home of cricket - and a second is that they are the colours of the Labour Party.
 Both are plausible as Lindsay was a renowned Christian socialist.

 The true explanation is that they were taken from the Staffordshire county colours of a red chevron on a yellow or gold background.
 The flag of the county of Staffordshire (right) was registered with the Flag Institute on 28 March 2016 following a competition between two rival designs.
 The winning design was proposed by the Staffordshire Heritage Group design.
 The flag incorporates the Stafford knot in gold on the de Stafford coat of arms.
 The symbol of the Stafford Knot is unique to the county with a venerable tradition and widespread usage.
 The colour scheme of gold on red is displayed in many of the arms found throughout the county.

 The three devices in the field at the top (chief) of the shield represent the three local government authorities that contributed to the foundation of the new University College: the fleur-de-lys for Burton-on-Trent, the Stafford Knot for Stafford, and the Fret (typically a symbol of industry representing the weave and weft of textiles) for Stoke-on-Trent.